ziolko/active-store/README.md

   // for activeQuery to resolve
   const profile = activeComputed(() => {
     // get currently selected github login.
 You will see a lot of `.get()`
-    // in the databases using active-store
+    // in the codebase using active-store
     const login = userLogin.get();

     // start fetching data from activeQuery for currently